Academic Texas Core Curriculum

 Students who will be receiving their first baccalaureate degree from the Health Science Center must successfully complete the Texas Core Curriculum requirements.
 See the General Education Core Curriculum Policy for more information, including changes to the Health Science Center's Core Curriculum based on legislation passed in 2013 and applicable to students matriculating in the fall of 2014.

 The Texas Common Course Numbers (TCCN) are provided for guidance.
-Information is available online; click on ACGM (The Lower-Division Academic Course Guide Manual of the THECB Community and Technical Colleges Division).
+Information is available online; searches can be conducted by school or course.
 Applicants are encouraged to contact the Office of the University Registrar or the respective school/program office to inquire about other courses that may satisfy Core Curriculum requirements.

 Any student concurrently enrolled at more than one institution of higher education must follow the core curriculum of the institution in which they are classified as a degree-seeking student.
 Accordingly all degree-seeking students at the Health Science Center must meet the core curriculum requirement set forth by the Health Science Center to be considered core complete.
 Students who complete core curriculum of another institution while enrolled at the Health Science Center as a degree-seeking student are, regardless of their status with the other institution, only considered core complete if their coursework satisfies all core curriculum requirements at the Health Science Center.

-College Level Examination Program (CLEP) credit may be accepted for core curriculum requirements.
+College Level Examination Program (CLEP) or Advanced Placement (AP) credit may be accepted for core curriculum requirements.
 The maximum number of hours accepted for CLEP shall be established by the respective school/program.
 More information is available in the Policy on Awarding Academic Credit, Transfers and Substitutions in this Catalog.

 Timeline to Complete the Texas Core Curriculum